 - Delete your Update Subscriber action by selecting this option or clicking Delete Step in the upper-right corner of the editor.

-Understanding Automation Metrics
+Understanding Automation Flow Metrics

 Metrics, or data, help you understand whether the messages you send are achieving the goals you've set.
 You can view the performance of your automation flows on your Flows Dashboard page or on a specific automation flow page.
 Simply select an activated flow to view overall performance metrics and metrics by a specific message.